Are you part of the Next Generation in philanthropy?

 - Are comfortable in the conference working language (English)

-The Next Generation programme is part of the EFC’s ongoing commitment to improving peer-learning and collaboration among its members.
-For more information on the EFC’s seven key priorities, please download the EFC Strategic Framework 2016-2022.
+The Next Generation programme is part of the EFC’s ongoing commitment to improving peer-learning and connection among its members.
+Learn more about the EFC Strategic Framework 2016-2022.